-Our Team – click the name or image for our team bio’s
+Our Team – click the name or image for our riders bio’s

-The team has been formulated from across Suffolk Fire and Rescue Service.
+The team has been formulated from staff across Suffolk Fire and Rescue Service.

 Why are we doing this?
 In an attempt to raise some essential funds for an extremely important charity, very close to all of our hearts.
 The Firefighters Charity @firefighters999 @SuffolkFire

 Therefore we are looking for….you’ve guessed it, major sponsorship, both individual via the Just Giving link and Corporate via the Corporate Sponsorship page, this will help to achieve our amazing goal.

 #supportvehicles #clothing #bikemaintenance #nutrition #foodanddrink #advertisement #socialmediasupport #publications